jrab89/number_theory_talk/slides.md

 ### René Descartes

 ???
-Using the formula for converting a Mersenne Prime into a perfect number from the previous slide, and using the largest known Mersenne Prime, that is 2 to the 74,207,281 st power minus 1, we can derive the largest known perfect number as such.
+Using the formula for converting a Mersenne Prime into a perfect number, from the previous slide, and using the largest known Mersenne Prime, that is 2 to the 74,207,281 st power minus 1, we can compute the largest known perfect number as such.
 If we were to do the actual computation, the resulting number would be a whopping 44 million digits long.
-I didn't yet mention how many perfect numbers and Mersenne primes are known.
+I didn't yet mention how many perfect numbers and Mersenne primes there are.
-This pair, which was discovered in January, is the 49th.
+This pair, which was discovered in January, is the 49th that we know of.
 It is conjectured that there are infinitely many perfect numbers and Mersenne Primes, but a formal proof for this is still unknown.
+So if you can prove that there are infinitely many of these, you can be a big-shot mathematician just like Euler!
-René Descartes died in 1650, back when there were only 7 known perfect numbers, the largest having 12 digits.
+René Descartes, the Frech philospher and mathematician, died in 1650.
+Back then, there were only 7 known perfect numbers, the largest having 12 digits.
-Today we only know of 49, the largest being this crazy big number, so it's hard to argue with Descates on these perfect numbers being very, very rare.
+Today we know of 49, 7 times the amount Descartes would've known of.
+The largest is this crazy big number, so it's hard to argue with Descates on these perfect numbers being very, very rare.

 ---